saltstack/salt-enhancement-proposals/0009-salt-working-groups.md

 # Motivation
 [motivation]: #motivation

 Salt's first working groups will convene by mid of June 2019.
-In order to benefit the participants of current and future working group as well as those administering them, all the details of working group will be added as a README document in saltstack/salt/community/working-group folder.
+In order to benefit the participants of current and future working group as well as those administering them, all the details of working group will be added as a README document in separate repo community.

 # Working Groups